 (ending times are approximate)

 Pack comfortable, casual, attire.
 You will be active in the training, so wear clothes and shoes you can move in.
 We recommend dressing in layers, so you can adjust to the temperature as you become more or less active.
 Food and liquids are not permitted inside the training room, but please bring light snacks for breaks.
 There is an area outside the training room that includes a refrigerator where you can store your items and eat.

 There are numerous hotels within a ten minute driving distance.
-Most are on or near Michigan Road at I-465.
-It’s always easy to secure a place to stay with a fellow participant who’s participating in the same workshop if you will make your need known at the break.
+It’s always easy to secure a place to stay with a fellow participant who’s participating in the same workshop if you will make your need known at the first break on Wednesday evening.

 Yes it is.
 And we are more than happy to assist anyone who has special needs.

 We are committed to a safe environment which takes into account all of CDC guidelines.
 We are social distancing, requiring masks, disinfecting door handles, seats, bathrooms, and chairs

 You can register by downloading our registration form BT1&2 Registration Form.

 Then, email, or mail the completed form and tuition to our office address.

 Registration is complete when we receive your completed registration form and tuition payment.